THE 1981 BATHHOUSE RAIDS

 Covering only a small part of the hyperactivity of the period, I've stitched this piece from my notes at the time and my memories.
 It's no news the protests after the bathouse raids had a galvanizing effect on gay Toronto --- our first realization of the power we actually held, and the beginnings of the explosive growth of the community.

 Each decade builds on the foundations of the preceding.
-Certainly it was clear in the response to the raids, and later, how much was owed to the groundwork performed, networks formed and experience gained in the 1970's.
+Certainly it was clear both in the immediate response to the raids and later, how much was owed to the groundwork performed, networks formed and experience gained in the 1970's.

 Of the individual and collective fight for the right to exist that preceded that, who knows whether we'll ever be able to fully understand our debt there.
 Perhaps we'll need a different way of thinking about ourselves first.